Frequently Asked Questions

 Question: If a government aggregation returns to standard offer service, is there a minimum amount of time that the government aggregation is required to remain on standard offer service?

 Answer: Currently there is no minimum stay for customers electing to return to the Companies' standard-offer service.
 However, customers may only change who they take generation service from once a month on their regularly scheduled meter reading date.
 Please refer to the Companies' Electric Service Regulations, which are publicly available and can change from time to time based upon action of the Public Utilities Commission of Ohio.
+See the Ohio Supplier Tariff, VII CUSTOMER ENROLLMENT Section F Customer Return to Standard Service Offer Supply.

 GEN 00060